SimeoW/expression-evaluator/README.md

 # Expression Evaluator
-This application uses the shunting yard algorithm to convery expressions from infix notation, to postfix notation (reverse polish notation).
+This application uses the shunting yard algorithm to convert expressions from infix notation, to postfix notation (reverse polish notation).
 It will then evaluate the expression and return the result.

 ### Usage
 Each line represents a new expression, allowing this application to be used for multitasking.